Connected Services in Visual Studio for Mac

 AzureServiceclass that handles all Azure interactions and uses the

 Follow the documentation in Next Steps to add data, offline sync, authentication, and push notifications to your app:

-If you don’t have any existing app services, you can create new services from within Xamarin Studio.
+If you don’t have any existing app services, you can create new services from within Visual Studio for Mac.
 Click the New button in the bottom left of the services list to open the New App Service dialog: